Auxeno/ion/README.md

         return x @ self.w + self.b
 ```

-Non-array fields (ints, floats, strings, callables) are automatically treated as static metadata, invisible to JAX tracing.
-Config values like `num_heads` or `use_bias` and activation functions can be stored directly on the module.
+Non-array fields (ints, strings, callables) are treated as static config.
+Store `num_heads`, `use_bias`, or activation functions directly on the module.

 ### Optimizer

 Wraps an optax optimizer with Param-aware updates.
-Frozen params are automatically partitioned out so no optimizer memory is wasted on them, no manual filtering or boilerplate needed.
+Frozen params are automatically partitioned out, so no manual filtering is needed.

 ```python
 optimizer = ion.Optimizer(optax.adam(3e-4), model)